Here are a couple of notes:

 How To Make A Roux

 There are really only two food ingredients I can’t stand.
 Mayonnaise and green peppers.
 None of these recipes use green peppers and only one contains mayonnaise.
-You can add green peppers to all of the Cajun recipes if you’d like.
-Just use the same amount of green pepper and celery.
+You can add green peppers to any of the Cajun recipes if you’d like.
+When ever a recipe calls for celery, use the same amount of onions, the same amount of celery and and add the same amount of green peppers as celery that the recipe called for.
+For instance, if a recipe calls for 1 cup of onions and a ½ cup of onions then use 1 cup of onions, a ½ cup of celery, and a ½ cup of green peppers.

 If ya ain’t got a cast iron frying pan and cast iron dutch oven (the bigger the better) ya can’t cook Cajun.
 Go get one, season it well, and come back.
+If you need help seasoning your cast iron, here's a link to a very thorough way to do it right.
+Seasoning Cast Iron.
 Truthfully, the only recipes that really need the cast iron are jambalayas and the ones that use a roux.
 Non-stick works for just about everything else.

-Shrimp can substituted for crawfish in just about any recipe that doesn't call for both shrimp and crawfish.
+Shrimp can substituted for crawfish in any recipe.

 Home